mobak88/find-poker-hand-api/README.md

 #### Find winner example

-Privde an array of two or more hands to determine the winner(s)
+Provide an array of two or more hands to determine the winner(s)

 ```
 {